 - Your doctor might introduce alternative pain therapies if needed for chronic conditions or prescribe other medications to help control withdrawal signs and symptoms.

-If at any time you are tempted to increase your dosage during the tapering-down period, contact your doctor immediately for guidance.
+Contact your doctor immediately for guidance if at any time you are tempted to increase your dosage during the tapering-down period.
 Tapering needs to be carefully monitored, and the doctor and patient have to agree on every step for it to be successful.

 Signs of Withdrawal

 Symptoms of withdrawal from Percocet can start within 24 hours of the last dose.
-Withdrawal symptoms commonly experienced within the first 24 hours include:
+Withdrawal symptoms commonly experienced within the first 24 hours:

 - Aching muscles